Ordina-Group/pythoneers-rust-workshop/README.md

 - [Rust by example](https://doc.rust-lang.org/rust-by-example/)

 ## PyO3
-To use the speed of Rust with the easy-to-read Python the PyO3 package is used. keep difficult logic in python and put easy but compute heavy resources in rust. to use PyO3 there are some basic steps. create a new rust library in the root of your project:
+To combine the speed of Rust with the readability of Python, we use the PyO3 package.
+Keep difficult logic in Python and put easy but compute-heavy tasks in Rust.
+To use PyO3, follow these basic steps:

+Create a new Rust library in the root of your project:
-`cargo new intro_py_rs --lib`. this will give you a rust lib made with
+`cargo new intro_py_rs --lib`.
+This will give you a Rust lib structured as follows:
 ```
 intro_py_rs
     src
         lib.rs
     Cargo.toml
 ```
-in lib.rs we are going make our rust module for python.
-But first we need to add in Cargo.toml PyO3 dependency
+In lib.rs, we will create our Rust module for Python.
+But first, we need to add the PyO3 dependency in Cargo.toml:

 ```
 [dependencies]
 pyo3 = { version = "0.22.1", features = ["extension-module"] }
 ```

-when you go to the folder `cd intro_py_rs`, you can compile and build the rust to python with:
+When you go to the folder `cd intro_py_rs`, you can compile and build the Rust library for Python with:
+`maturin develop`
-`maturin develop` instead of the usual `cargo build` `maturin develop` is building the rust library and inserting it in the python env.
+instead of the usual `cargo build`. `maturin develop` builds the Rust library and inserts it into the Python environment.

 ### Exercise 1
-First let's check if all is up and running with a simple hello world first we need to import the PyO3 library in our rust `use pyo3::prelude::*;`
+First, let's check if everything is up and running with a simple "Hello, World!" example.
+We need to import the PyO3 library in our Rust code:
+`use pyo3::prelude::*;`
 #### Setup
-we can start building our function with
+We can start building our function with:

 ```
 #[pyfunction]